People search

 (from the Portsmouth Evening News of Monday 17 January 1881)

-Residence 1891 93, Havant Road, Portsea, Hampshire, England Residence 1898 Cosham, Hampshire, England - appears to be in Cosham by 1898 (from admission info for her mother to the HCLA in Dec. that year)
+Residence 1891 93, Havant Road, Portsea, Hampshire, England Residence 1898 Cosham, Hampshire, England - Appears to be in Cosham by 1898 (from admission info for her mother to the HCLA in Dec. that year)

 Residence 5 Jan 1909 to 17 Jan 1916 Hampshire County Lunatic Asylum, Fareham, Hampshire, England - Admitted to the HCLA in 1909, there at the time of the 1911 census and died there in 1916.